 A Word on the Carbon to Nitrogen (C: N) Ratio

 Vermicompost bins are relatively easy to care for.
 Make sure you don’t add too many kitchen scraps (which tend to be nitrogens) in ratio to brown matter (shredded newspaper/cardboard, leaves, etc.).
 If you notice your worm bin smelling foul, the environment may be too acidic and anaerobic for your worms.

 The ideal Carbon to Nitrogen ratio in most compost piles is 25–30:1.

 This ratio means that there are (25) twenty-five — (30) thirty units of carbon for every (1) one part of nitrogen.

-But in vermicompost bins, the ideal ratio was determined in this study to be 25.
+But in vermicompost bins, the ideal ratio is 25.